syncopika/anime_face_classifier/readme.md

 # anime face classifier

-I have a bunch of anime character screenshots that make excellent reaction faces but they're unorganized and I'd rather not sort them manually (I want to have them sorted by emotion).
+I have a bunch of anime character screenshots that make excellent reaction faces but they're unorganized and I'd rather not sort them all manually (I want to have them sorted by emotion).

-One significant issue is extracting anime faces from images, which is necessary for making predictions from input images (and creating my dataset).
+One significant issue is extracting anime faces from images, which is necessary for making predictions from input images (and creating my dataset for training the emotion recognizer).

-The Haar classifiers that OpenCV provides don't yield very good results.
-I found one created by nagadomi (see acknowledgements) but haven't had much success with it either (see results below).
+The Haar classifiers that OpenCV provides don't yield very good results when dealing with anime faces (surprise surprise).
+I found a classifier created by nagadomi (see acknowledgements) but wasn't able to get as good a yield for successful face extractions as I'd like (see results below).

-my dataset that I'd like to extract faces from looks something like this:
+**my dataset that I'd like to extract faces from looks something like this:**
 ![all images](other_stuff/all_faces.png)

-extracted faces using the cascade classifier by nagadomi:
+**extracted faces using the cascade classifier by nagadomi:**
 ![extracted faces](other_stuff/extracted_faces.png)

 So I made my own classifier instead with 210 positive samples (you can see the samples in positive_training_samples.vec) and 633 negative samples.
 The classifier and its stage files are in the cascade_classifier directory.
-At least for me, I think my classifier turned out to be satisfactory (it was able to extract a fair number of faces from the images I fed it).
+At least for me, I think my classifier turned out to be satisfactory enough for me (it was able to extract a fair number of faces from the images I fed it).
 It's never going to be perfect and I definitely expect to sort out some false positives.

-here's my dataset again (there's nothing inappropriate in any of my datasets btw, just to be super transparent):
+**here's my dataset again with a few more samples (there's nothing inappropriate in any of my datasets btw, just to be super transparent):**
 ![all images](other_stuff/anime_faces.png)

-here's the extracted faces using my classifier:
+**the extracted faces using my classifier:**
 ![extracted faces](other_stuff/extracted_faces2.png)

-Then, from those faces that were able to be extracted, I sorted them into emotions like happy, sad, neutral, angry, etc. Although the number of images for some emotions were quite small, after training the recognizer for 20 cycles, I got some surprisingly decent results when testing on the images in test_data/.
-Some of those images were the ones trained on, which I suppose should not be surprising that they got sorted properly but there were some new images that got sorted correctly.
-So I think this is a decent start to accomplishing my goal.
-The next best thing to do would probably be to get more data to train an even more accurate recognizer! :)
+Then, from those faces that were able to be extracted, I sorted them manually into emotions like happy, sad, neutral, angry, etc which made up my dataset for training my emotion recognizer using the Fisherface method.
+Running `python training.py` trains the emotion recognizer and then takes the images in test_data and sorts them.

+## Results
+I think my classifier turned out alright, so that's cool.
+As for my original goal, the results haven't been good so far with regards to the sorting accuracy but I think that's because of a lack of sufficient data to train on and also in part due to the effectiveness of my classifier.
+I should spend some more time collecting more data to train on before coming to a conclusion on the effectiveness of my program.

+One challenge is finding the right balance of classifier parameters to detect faces with(i.e. scaleFactor and minNeighbors for the detectMultiScale method).
+Another challenge I think is the fact that since anime faces are hand drawn, there is a lot more room for variability compared to human faces, which makes classification a lot harder.
+Lastly, just finding usable data is a challenge since not all images will have faces properly detected.

+But it's still fun to see how far one can go with this since you never know if you don't try ;).

 ## Acknowledgements:
 https://github.com/nagadomi/lbpcascade_animeface for providing an anime face cascade classifier to try out.